 The Upper Lake is a splendid sight.
 Multi-colored rocks are visible at the shoreline through the crystal-clear blue water.
 Bleached-out downed trees dot the shore, creating a striking contrast of color.
 Evergreen forests line the shore and climb up the slopes of the mountains.
 Looking across the lake, you see impressive mountains.

-This lake is not as heavily visited since it requires a boat ride plus 1.7-miles of hiking (or almost 5 miles if you don’t take the boat) to get there.
+This lake is not as heavily visited since it requires a boat ride plus 1.7-miles of hiking (or almost 5 miles if you don’t take the boat) just to get there.
 And then you must travel back!
-So it is a lovely and peaceful place to picnic and enjoy the sun and the views.
-We sat on fallen logs just to the left of where the trail comes down to the lake.
+So it’s a lovely and peaceful place to picnic and enjoy the sun and the views.
+We sat on the log-jam just to the left of where the trail comes down to the lake.

-Goats were visible high on the mountain to the right the end of the trail at the lake.
-But they were white spots and hard to locate.
+Mountain goats were visible high on the mountain to the right the end of the trail at the lake.
+But from that distance, they were just white spots and hard to locate.

 As you hike back to the boat dock from Upper Two Medicine Lake, you are treated to spectacular alpine scenery, especially as you pass a pond below the trail.